NeowayLabs/gootstrap/README.md

 you want (autocomplete and code navigation will also work properly in vendored dependencies).

-Also be aware that gootstrap WILL overwrite files if it finds files with the same name, so have everything commited before running it.
-Files that are unknown to gootstrap will be left alone.
+Files that are unknown to gootstrap or that already exists will be left alone.